 Phonics and spelling sessions will take place daily.
-Initially these will be in whole class bubbles and will be focused on speed sounds in Key Stage 1 and spelling rules in Key Stage 2.
-Key Stage 1 classes will deliver an additional daily phonics session in the afternoon.
+Children will be grouped according to phonics stage and will remain within bubbles where possible.
+Reception and Y1 will deliver an additional daily phonics session in the afternoon.

-In addition to this, Pupils will be PM Benchmarked within the first 2 weeks of term so that challenging and enjoyable reading books can be sent home.
+In addition to this, pupils will be PM Benchmarked within the first 2 weeks of return so that challenging and enjoyable reading books can be sent home.
 This will encourage a love of learning and will also enable the positive home-school relationship to resume.

 Our school follows the White Rose Maths scheme.
 This has enabled us to continue to follow the scheme during lockdown using teaching videos and worksheets.
 The robust and comprehensive nature of the scheme will allow class teachers to quickly and easily access resources from previous year groups if this is required.
 Teachers will use in class assessments such as whiteboard work, small group work and marking after a lesson to inform their planning and preparation to meet the children’s needs.
 Our school is being flexible with our approach to maths teaching and teachers can and will adapt lessons to meet the individual needs of children.
 Additional reasoning and problem-solving activities are being set on Seesaw as maths weekly homework as this is an area which staff have identified as an area where children have had little practice during lockdown

-Independent writing assessments have been conducted by all classes in the first week.
+Independent writing assessments will be conducted by all class teachers before Easter.
 This will give teachers an accurate reflection on what children can achieve independently and where they need support.
-Teachers will use this to plan for and address any gaps within their written English learning.
+Teachers will use this to plan for and address any gaps within their written English learning during the summer term.

-There will be a heavy focus on handwriting during the first term to ensure that pupils get back to using the neat cursive style of the school and that they are forming joins correctly.
+There will be a heavy focus on handwriting in March to ensure that pupils get back to using the neat cursive style of the school and that they are forming joins correctly.
 Targeted handwriting sessions will be taught at least 3 times a week from Y1 to Y6

 Our time in lockdown has enabled subject leaders to reflect upon and refine their subjects.
-In the academic year 2020-2021 new, exciting and robust schemes of work are being introduced in the following subjects:
+In the academic year 2020-2021 new, exciting and robust schemes of work have been introduced in the following subjects:

-We hope that these new schemes will develop our curriculum ensuring that children have access to a rich and vibrant curriculum which ensures that children leave our school with a deep understanding of subject knowledge and skills in these curriculum areas.
+These new schemes develop our curriculum ensuring that children have access to a rich and vibrant curriculum which ensures that children leave our school with a deep understanding of subject knowledge and skills in these curriculum areas.